• Skip to main content

 • Seeds - Any nuts or seeds will add texture and protein to this savory oatmeal, but if I'm trying to go for a Japanese breakfast, I usually use toasted sesame seeds.

 • Pickles - Any salty Asian pickled vegetable works well to add texture, flavor, and salt.
-I used store-bought takuan pickles and umeboshi in mine, but I have a recipe for 3-styles of Japanese pickles, and another one for Cucumber Wasabi Tsukemono if you want to try that out.
+I used store-bought takuan pickles and umeboshi in mine, but I have recipes for 6 Japanese pickles, if you want to try them out.

 • Seasonings - I used shiokonbu (salted kelp) to season this, but other seasonings such as soy sauce or even salt will work.